 Important advances in human health have come from the recognition of health hazards and the development of policy actions to address them (Brownson et al. 2009; Espina et al. 2013; Samet 2000).
-Governn ent and non-governmental organizations use expert panels to review the scientific literature and to assess its relevance to public health policies.
+Government and nongovernmental organizations use expert panels to review the scientific literature and to assess its relevance to public health policies.
 Scientific experts are charged with reviewing the quality and quantity of the scientific evidence and providing scientific interpretations of the evidence that underpin a range of health policy decisions.

 The IARC Monographs on the Evaluation of Carcinogenic Risks to Humans of the International Agency for Research on Cancer (IARC) are a prominent example of such an expert review process.
 The goal of the Monograph Programme is to assess carcinogenic hazards from occupational, environmental, and lifestyle exposures and agents, thus providing an essential step in the societal decision-making process to identify and then control carcinogenic hazards.
 For these evaluations, IARC assembles groups of scientists with a range of relevant scientific expertise (called "Working Groups") to review and assess the quality and strength of evidence from informative publications and perform a hazard evaluation to assess the likelihood that the agents of concern pose a cancer hazard to humans (Tomatis 1976).
-IARC has used this approach for four decades since the first Monograph in 1972 ([Anonymous] 1972).
-Although widely accepted internationally, there have been criticisms of the classification of particular agents in the past, and more recent criticisms have been directed at the general approach adopted by IARC for such evaluations ([Anonymous] 2013; Boffetta 2007; Boffetta et al. 2009; Ioannidis 2005; Kabat 2012; McLaughlin et al. 2010, McLaughlin et al. 2011).
+IARC has used this approach for four decades, since the first Monograph in 1972 (IARC 1972).
+Although widely accepted internationally, there have been criticisms of the classification of particular agents in the past, and more recent criticisms have been directed at the general approach adopted by IARC for such evaluations (Boffetta et al. 2009; Epidemiology Monitor 2012; Ioannidis 2005; Kabat 2012; McLaughlin et al. 2010, 2011).

-The Monograph's are widely used and referenced by governments, organizations, and the public around the work's, therefore it is critical that Working Group conclusions be clear and transparent.
+The Monographs are widely used and referenced by governments, organizations, and the public around the world; therefore, it is critical that Working Group conclusions be clear and transparent.
 In addition to the actual evaluation, a major contribution of the Monographs is the assembly of relevant literature and its dissemination to the public.
 We recognize that no system of evaluation is perfect.
 It is important to foster continuing improvement of the methods used by IARC and other bodies that review scientific evidence.
-The IARC process itself has been modified from time to time (e.g., addition of specific evaluation of mechanistic data and greater use of formal meta-analyses and data pooling approaches).
-Indeed, as recently as April, 2014 IARC Monographs program has been a subject of a review by the Advisory Group to recommend Priorities for IARC Monographs during 2015-2019 (Straif et al. 2014).
-The Advisory Group has made a number of recommendations on further improvements in the Monographs process, specifically related to conflict of interest, transparency, and the use of the systematic review procedures in data gathering and evaluation.
-Thus, possible changes to the process are periodically considered by IARC governing groups (Scientific Council and Governing Council) and Advisory Groups.
+The IARC process itself has been modified from time to time (e.g., addition of specific evaluation of mechanistic data and greater use of formal meta-analyses and datapooling approaches).
+Indeed, as recently as April 2014, the IARC Monographs program has been a subject of a review by the Advisory Group to recommend priorities for IARC Monographs during 2015-2019 (Straif et al. 2014).
+The Advisory Group has made a number of recommendations on further improvements in the Monographs process specifically related to conflict of interest, transparency, and the use of the systematic review procedures in data gathering and evaluation.
+Thus, possible changes to the process are periodically considered by IARC